-- Per-Pixel Filter (2 Points): Implement another per-pixel based filter
+- Per-Pixel Filter (up to 2 points): Implement another per-pixel based filter

-- Screen Space Ambient Occlusion (10 Points): Screen space ambient occlusion is one way to help fake global illumination in a directly illuminated model.
+- Screen Space Ambient Occlusion (up to 10 points): Screen space ambient occlusion is one way to help fake global illumination in a directly illuminated model.
 Implement the algorithm in your realtime pipeline for some extra credit!

-- Directional Light Shadow Maps (10 Points): Implement shadow mapping for directional lights.
+- Directional Light Shadow Maps (up to 10 points): Implement shadow mapping for directional lights.

-- Texture Mapping (8 Points): Add uv coordinates to your shapes and use them to give your shapes the textures they are assigned in their materials.
+- Texture Mapping (up to 8 points): Add uv coordinates to your shapes and use them to give your shapes the textures they are assigned in their materials.

-- Fast Approximate Anti-Aliasing (10 Points): Implement the FXAA algorithm in a GLSL shader.
+- Fast Approximate Anti-Aliasing (up to 10 points): Implement the FXAA algorithm in a GLSL shader.